The 20 Best Progressive External Ophthalmoplegia Doctors Near Me in Massachusetts, US

 English

-Gena Heidary is an Ophthalmologist in Boston, Massachusetts.
+Gena Heidary is an Ophthalmologist practicing medicine in Boston, Massachusetts.
 Dr. Heidary is rated as an Advanced provider by MediFind in the treatment of Progressive External Ophthalmoplegia.
-Her top areas of expertise are Strabismus, Papilledema, Optic Glioma, Increased Intracranial Pressure, and Cataract Removal.
+She is also highly rated in 31 other conditions, according to our data.
+Her clinical expertise encompasses Papilledema, Strabismus, Increased Intracranial Pressure, Optic Glioma, and Cataract Removal.

 Experienced in Progressive External Ophthalmoplegia